Alan Trustman: Film career

 Both Thomas Crown and Bullitt have iconic scenes, Thomas Crown the erotic chess game between McQueen and Dunaway culminating in one of moviedom's longest kisses.
-Critic Penelope Gilliatt described it as "two goldfish going after the same crumb", and the scene has since been parodied in numerous films, the most famous being Peter Sellers' seduction of Shirley MacLaine in Being There (1979) while the two characters watch the film on television.
+Critic Penelope Gilliatt described it as "two goldfish going after the same crumb", and the scene has since been parodied in numerous films, the most famous being Peter Sellers's seduction of Shirley MacLaine in Being There (1979) while the two characters watch the film on television.
 Bullitt has the often copied car chase through the San Francisco hills.

 He also wrote They Call Me Mister Tibbs!
 (1970), Lady Ice (1973) and Hit!
 (1973).

 Trustman left the movie business after four years when he refused to write McQueen's racing car picture, Le Mans, because McQueen insisted the hero had to be a loser.
 After the argument, he was no longer known as Steve McQueen's writer and, as he puts it, "the phone stopped ringing."

 He worked on the scripts for Crime and Passion (1976) and The Next Man (1976).
 In 1987, he wrote a script for Bullit 2 but it was not made.
 In 1992, his novel Father's Day was published.

 Later on he wrote an episode of Fallen Angels based on a story by Raymond Chandler.
 He was executive producer on The Tracker (1988).
 Roger Corman was going to make a film based on a Trustman script called Our Man Ho in 1999, but it was never made.

 At the 2013 Cannes Film Festival, Trustman was honored for his part in film history at the annual "For the Love of Cinema" awards dinner.
 "Alan has made his name with intelligent, subtly ironic dialogues and with the complexity of his scripts", said Georges Kern, IWC Schaffhausen’s CEO, introducing Trustman.

 Later career

-In 1974, Trustman became an officer, executive committee member and director of World Jai-Alai, which became in four years a highly successful public company operating pari-mutuel facilities in Miami, Tampa, Ft.
+In 1974, Trustman became an officer, executive committee member and director of World Jai-Alai, which became in four years a public company operating pari-mutuel facilities in Miami, Tampa, Ft.
 Pierce and Ocala, Florida, and Hartford, Connecticut.

-He left in 1978 and has spent most of his time since then trading currencies and precious metals out of Geneva.
+He left in 1978 and spent most of his time afterwards trading currencies and precious metals out of Geneva.

-Personal life
+Personal life and death

 In 2008 he married a therapist named Dr. Barbara Buchwald.
-They live on Fisher Island, Florida.
+They lived on Fisher Island, Florida.
 Previously Trustman was married to Playboy magazine cartoon editor Michelle Urry.

+Trustman died at a Miami nursing home on February 5, 2026, at the age of 95.